$10,000 or $25,000

 The Foundation understands that delivering projects involves broader organizational capacity.
 Therefore, we have included an “overhead” line item in the project budget, allowing 20% of the direct project costs requested from Triangle Community Foundation to cover “indirect costs” (e.g. % of management or fundraising salaries, rent/utilities, etc.).

 - The Foundation invites 501(c)(3) nonprofit organizations based in Chatham, Durham, Orange and Wake counties to apply.
 Religious congregations, governmental agencies, and organizations operating under fiscal sponsorship of a tax-exempt nonprofit are eligible to apply when collaborating with a 501(c)(3) that meets all other criteria.

 - Organizations must meet the Foundation’s non-discrimination policy.

-- Only one application per organization, per grant program, will be considered.
+- One application per organization, per grant program (Awareness, Public Benefit, Land Transaction), will be considered.

 Foundation staff work with volunteer advisory committee members to review proposals and reach grantmaking decisions.
 In reviewing grant proposals, the Foundation will use the following evaluation criteria.
 See the Frequently Asked Questions (FAQ) for more details.